Digital Projection Focusing Schlieren System

 Benefits

-• Easy to use: The single grid design is inherently self-aligned and the sensitivity is easy to adjust which simplifies set-up saving time (i.e., hours to days) and expands potential user base to those outside of experts in optical diagnostics instrumentation.
+• Easy Setup: Self-aligning design simplifies set-up, saving time (i.e., hours to days) and expands the potential user base to those outside of experts in optical diagnostics instrumentation.

-• Off-Axis imaging capability: The LCD grid can be rotated within the assembly enabling flexibility in the region of interest imag ed which is useful in wind tunnels where windows may be upstream or downstream of the object of interest.
+• Flexible Positioning: Rotating grid assembly enables flexibility in the region of interest, useful for wind tunnels where windows may be upstream or downstream of the object of interest.

 Applications